Hashimoto-ML/evosax_playground/README.md

 # evosax_playground
-This repository is for trying out the Evosax library.
+This repository is for trying out the [evosax](https://github.com/RobertTLange/evosax) library.